roymckenzie4/roymckenzie4.github.io/content/park/harpeth_river.md

 2. A nice walk (to see the sights)
 3. A spiritual destination: something strange, singular, and sublime that gives a little meaning to my visit (this is MOST important)

-This week, I am happy to report that **Harpeth River State Park**, which I visited a few weeks ago in the heart of middle Tennessee, is a shining example for all three of these criteria.
+This week, I am happy to report that **Harpeth River State Park**, which I visited at the beginning of this month in the heart of middle Tennessee, is a shining example for all three of these criteria.

 The water is pretty self explanatory: the park lies along 40 miles of the Harpeth River, a lumbering, limestone green tributary that juts south from the Cumberland.
 I knew that it was everything that a good river should be when, getting out my car in the parking lot, I could already hear the siren song murmur of water churning over rocks, that, even on the cool December day of my visit, made the appeal of the water difficult to resist.